TL/DW: .css_day#ui-special

 Should everything be designed invisible?

-An article, posted about 9 years ago filed in interaction, ux, user experience, invisibility, ubiquitous computing, ubicomp, iA, Dieter Rams, apple, netflix, Dropbox & noui.
+An article, posted more than 9 years ago filed in interaction, ux, user experience, invisibility, ubiquitous computing, ubicomp, iA, Dieter Rams, apple, netflix, Dropbox & noui.

 In an earlier post I wrote about invisible design and it might have seemed that I am a big proponent of invisible design.
 It is, however, important to distinguish between invisible design as a design approach where designery attributes are not being articulated and design where the sole purpose is to design experiences with no user interface at all.
 (Visible) user interfaces may actually play an important role in creating seemingly undesigned and invisible experiences by making them frustration- and stressless; invisible can be frustrating.